Skip to main content

 If you have any questions about the prices of cosmetic dental and gum treatments, as well as planning, please contact our team or come and visit us.
 We’ll be happy to help you!

-Porcelain veneers: a beautiful and attractive smile
+Porcelain veneers for a beautiful and attractive smile

 With this procedure, your smile can look more beautiful and your self-esteem can also benefit.
-Porcelain veneers can solve a variety of aesthetic problems in the teeth, such as stains and discoloration, chips, enamel wear, small fractures, closing gaps between teeth (diastemas), enlarging small teeth, changing the shape of teeth, among others.
+Porcelain veneers can solve a variety of aesthetic problems in the teeth, such as stains and discoloration, chips, enamel wear, small fractures, closing gaps between teeth (diastheme), enlarging small teeth, changing the shape of teeth, among others.

 What is the difference between a contact lens and a veneer?